Bucknell Studies in Eighteenth Century Literature and Culture

 About the author:

-Miriam L. Wallace is Associate Professor of British and American Literature at New College of Florida.
+Miriam L. Wallace is professor of English at New College of Florida.
 She has written on embodied masculinity in Tristram Shandy, gendered subjects in Elizabeth Inchbald's A Simple Story, feminism in Mary Hay's Emma Courtney, and on Thomas Holcroft's 1794 trial for "constructive treason."
 Co-winner of the 1997 ASECS Teaching Award for "The French Revolution and the Cultural Imagination," Wallace produced a classroom edition of Memoirs of Emma Courtney and Adeline Mowbray; or the Mother and the Daughter (2004).
 Her current research examines sites of transgressive speech and legal fictions, including riots, trials, mutinies, Quaker writers, and crim.com cases.